polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/widgets/navbar/README.md

-An Ajax navbar widget
+The Bootstrap Ajax Navbar widget
 ========

-This folder contains the navbar Ajax widget, that allows you to create an Ajax menu, to allow your users to navigate your app.
-Even though the widget is 100% Ajax based, it still allows you to create a navigation menu, where the items are visible to search engines, and items are possible to bookmark.
+This folder contains the Bootstrap Ajax Navbar widget, that allows you to create an Ajax menu, to allow your users to navigate your app.
+Even though the widget is 100% Ajax based, it still allows you to create a navigation menu, where the items are visible to search engines, and items can be bookmarked.

 To use it, simply add it to a container widget collection, through its widget creational Active Event *[sys42.widgets.navbar]*.
 Example below.

 ```
 create-widget:foo
+  parent:cnt
+  position:0
   widgets
     sys42.widgets.navbar:my-navbar